cityofaustin/ags-service-publisher/README.md

         - `delete`
         - `uploads`
         - `editing`
+- `java_heap_size`: Size in megabytes to set the service's Java heap size, as described in the [Framework Properties][13] section of the Create Service operation in the ArcGIS REST API help (requires ArcGIS Enterprise 10.7+)

 Service properties may be set at multiple different "levels", allowing you to define properties applicable to all services, specific environments, or specific services.